Helping the Homelessness...

 With just this one simple plan these organizations and individuals will help far more homeless people in a few short years, than they actually helped in the past century.

 Washington DC was the above example.
 The use of REALLY quick numbers right off the internet demonstrate the viability of a ten-year plan.
-Remember; not all cities are as costly as Washington, DC, which even increases the numbers helped.
+Remember; not all cities are as costly as Washington, DC, which increases the numbers helped.

-• provides a fixed address for banking
+• provides an address for banking

 • provides a 24 hour per day toilet